martinjrobins/docker-rrox/README.md

 ### Installation

 Requires docker and git to be installed.
-The commands below should work in Windows, Mac OSx or Linux command-lines.
+The commands below should work in Windows, macOS or Linux command-lines.

 ```bash
 git clone https://github.com/martinjrobins/docker-rrox.git